exasol/script-languages-container-ci/user_guide/user_guide.md

 ## Usage

 There is currently only one command: `run-ci`.
-You can get a list of available options by running: `python3 -m script_languages_container_ci.main run-ci --help`.
+You can get a list of available options by running: `python3 -m exasol_script_languages_container_ci.main run-ci --help`.